nwilkens/graphite-ng/README.md

 `graphite-ng` converts all user input into a real, functioning Go program, compiles and runs it, and returns the output.
 It can do this because the graphite api notation can easily be converted to real program code.
 Great power, great responsability.
-The worker functions use channels to stream data around and avoid blocking.
+The worker functions use goroutines and channels to stream data around and avoid blocking.

 # Installation & running